 These chemicals do not necessarily remain as a residue on the fibers.
 Viscose can be Oeko-Tex certified, a certification which verifies that the finished fiber has been tested for and contains no residual chemicals which may be harmful to health.
 Sadly, GOTS does not yet certifiy cellulosics, so the best 3rd party certification right now is Oeco-Tex.
 Oeko-Tex certifies only the final product, i.e., the fibers or the fabric.
 It does not examine the production process, which is where most of the environmental burden is found.

-We use bamboo as our source of cellulose for our viscose.
+We always use closed loop viscose.
+We often use bamboo as our source of cellulose for our viscose.
 Viscose from bamboo is anti-bacterial, anti-fungal, and is hypoallergenic.

 We have mentioned some of the (considerable) negatives of the production process above.
 Positives include the fact that bamboo is one of the fastest growing plants in the world, absorbing about 5 times the amount of carbon dioxide as an equivalent stand of trees.
 Bamboo grows with no irrigation and no pesticides or synthetic inputs.
 And currently there are no known genetically modified organisms (GMO) variants of bamboo.
 We have ensured that our bamboo does not come from stands that endanger panda habitat.